ndekwe/youtube-download-mp3-conversion/README.md

 # youtube-download-mp3-conversion
 This project downloads youtube videos and convert them into mp3 audio files

-This project downloads youtube videos and transforms them into mp3 files The links of related Youtube videos are listed in links.txt file.
+The links of related Youtube videos are listed in links.txt file.

-The used script was run on Ubuntu 18 LTS
+The used script was run on Ubuntu 18 LTS but it can be executed on later versions as well.

 Make sure you install the latest version of "youtube-dl"